-Around 60% of energy companies only sell tariffs with 100% renewable electricity, and around 60% of customers are with those firms, according to a report from energy consultancy Cornwall Insight commissioned by Which?.
+Around 60% of energy companies only sell tariffs with 100% renewable electricity, and around 60% of customers are with those firms, according to a report from energy consultancy Cornwall Insight, commissioned by Which? (published in June 2021).

 But companies have different approaches to providing their renewable electricity.
-So if you have a clear idea of what you want from a green tariff, check carefully that you’ll get it – it’s not always easy to tell at a glance.
+So if you have a clear idea of what you want from a green tariff, check carefully that you’ll get what you're after – it’s not always easy to tell at a glance.

-The sources of the electricity that comes by wires to your home at any moment depends on where you live and how much renewable generation is happening across the country at the time.
-On average, our electricity is 38% from renewable sources.
+The source of the electricity that comes by wires to your home at any moment depends on where you live and how much renewable generation is happening across the country at the time.
+On average, our electricity is 40% from renewable sources.
 This is the standard fuel mix of the National Grid.

 If you buy a 100% renewable tariff, it does not change the electricity that comes into your home.
-It does change what part of the energy market you are paying for.
+But it does change what part of the energy market you are paying for.

 To make an ‘environmental claim’ about a tariff, an energy company must:

-To sell a tariff labelled as 100% renewable electricity, an energy company must buy enough certificates for renewable energy to match what customers on the tariff use over a year.
+To sell a tariff labelled as 100% renewable electricity, an energy firm must buy enough certificates for renewable energy to match what customers on the tariff use over a year.

 But these certificates don’t prove that the company has generated any renewable electricity itself, nor bought renewable electricity directly from a generator.
-Companies can buy them without buying the associated renewable electricity.
+Providers can buy them without buying the associated renewable electricity.

-There are four main, different approaches that energy companies take to providing 100% renewable electricity tariffs:
+There are four different approaches that energy companies take to providing '100% renewable' electricity tariffs.
+These are:

 Three energy companies were given exemptions from the price cap on default energy tariffs because they proved to energy regulator Ofgem that they have higher costs because they support renewables, that they support renewables beyond existing subsidies, and that customers have actively chosen to buy them.
 These companies are:

-Some companies let you ‘top-up’ your tariff – essentially pay more for additional green features.
+Some companies let you ‘top-up’ your tariff, which essentially means you pay more for additional green features.
 This could be increasing the proportion of renewable electricity you pay for or adding or carbon offset.

 Don’t be swayed by environmentally friendly images, designs and phrases if they’re not backed-up with factual information.

-Even so, it’s often tricky to tell what a company is really doing to support renewable electricity.
+Even so, it’s often hard to tell what a company is really doing to support renewable electricity.
 So, in July and August 2021, we asked 49 energy suppliers to tell us exactly how they sourced their renewable electricity.